Having a good understanding of safety precautions inside the laboratory is a very first step to keep laboratory safety.

 - Only trained workers can work with electrical equipment.

-- It is very dangerous to contact any electrical cable or equipment with wet material or wet hands.
+- It is very dangerous to contact any electrical cable or equipment with a wet material or wet hands.

 - Avoid making any electrical sparks.